mikejw/base-docker/README.md

 Boostrap Empathy projects giving target extension template name.
 Template default is "vanilla" for base empathy app with no extensions, (when no argument is provided).

-Others available are "elib-base", "elib-acl" and "elib-blog".
+Others available are "elib-base", "elib-acl", "elib-blog" and "elib-cms".

+NB: elib-cms dummy content (database dump) generated with ChatGPT!

 The playbook will fail if codebase path already exists.